jricher/secevent/draft-richanna-secevent-token.md

   : A string containing a URI that uniquely identifies an event type defined by a Profiling Specification.
 This claim is REQUIRED.

-  sub
+  event_id
+  : A string that identifies a specific "real world" event or state change to which this event is related.
+Recipients MAY use this claim to correlate events across different SETs received at different times and/or by different systems.
+The value of this claim MUST be unique with respect to the transmitter to a specific "real world" event or state change, however recipients MUST NOT interpret a difference in "event_id" values as a guarantee that two events are not related to the same "real world" event or state change.

+  event_subject
   : A Subject Identifier that identifies the subject of the event.
 (See:
-[](#subject)) This claim is RECOMMENDED.
+[](#subject)) This claim is REQUIRED.

-toe
+event_time
 : A number identifying the date and time at which the event is believed to have occurred or will occur in the future.
 Its value MUST take the form of a NumericDate value, as defined in Section 2 of [RFC7519].
-This claim is RECOMMENDED.
-Profiling Specifications MAY indicate ways to determine the event time when the "toe" claim is omitted (such as using the value of the "iat" claim).

-txn
-: A string value that represents a unique transaction identifier.
-In cases where multiple SETs are issued containing different events, the transaction identifier MAY be used to correlate the SETs to the same originating event or stateful change.
-This claim is OPTIONAL.
+This claim is OPTIONAL, however if it is not present then the recipient MUST interpret that to mean that no event time is being asserted, either because there is no specific event time, the transmitter does not wish to share it, or the transmitter does not know its value.

 Both the SET envelope and event payload MAY contain additional claims, such as those defined in a Profiling Specification.
 The format and meaning of